|Nutritional Guidelines (per serving)|

 Place a portion of the cake onto warm individual serving dishes, and drizzle generous amounts of sauce over.

 The puddings can be made a day or two in advance, placed in an ovenproof dish and drenched with the sauce.
-Cover the dish loosely with aluminium foil and store until needed.
+Cover the dish loosely with aluminum foil and store until needed.
 Reheat for 20 mins in a hot oven, 160C/325F/Gas 3, or until the sauce is bubbling nicely.
 Serve with custard or ice cream.

 The puddings drenched in the sauce also freeze well.
 Reheat as above.